How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Step 4: Network Isolation Test

-Create a smartphone hotspot with simple password (letters and numbers only).
-Connect Furbo to hotspot instead of home WiFi.
+Create a smartphone hotspot with a simple password (letters and numbers only).
+Connect Furbo to the hotspot instead of the home WiFi.
 If it works, your home network has compatibility issues.

 If you get "Bluetooth Pairing Failed" during setup after a jam error: